A Genus-two Surface Code: Planar code structure : Stacking and encryption

-{\it Planar code structure : Stacking and encryption} 0.1 truecm To construct the planar code using the above unit, we have to make copies by successive reflections about edges of a unit.
+To construct the planar code using the above unit, we have to make copies by successive reflections about the edges of a unit.
 The positions of each ancilla and each data qubit are given by specifying the coordinates on the plane.
 Denoting a point on this planar structure by the coordinates $(p,q)$, $X$-ancillae are placed at $(\pm 3p,\pm q\sqrt{3})$, $Z$-ancillae are correspondingly placed at coordinates $(\pm 3(p+1/2),\pm\sqrt{3}(q+1/2))$, where $p=0,1,2,\ldots$ and $q=0,1,2,\ldots$

 For the positions of data qubits, we have to consider two pairs of coordinates: $(\pm p; p\, {\rm mod}$ $3 \ne 0, \pm q\sqrt{3})$ and $(\pm (2p-1)/2; (2p-1) {\rm mod}$ $3 \ne 0, \pm\sqrt{3}(q-1/2))$ with $p, q =1,2,\ldots$